Septic Services in Pflugerville, TX

 Why are aerobic systems so common in Pflugerville?

 Pflugerville's Blackland Prairie clay soil rarely passes percolation testing for conventional septic systems.
 Clay soils drain too slowly for standard gravity-fed drain fields to work properly.
-Aerobic treatment units use oxygen to break down waste more completely, and the treated wastewater can be dispersed through drip irrigation or spray systems that don't rely on soil absorption the way conventional systems do.
+Aerobic treatment units use oxygen to break down waste more completely, and the treated effluent can be dispersed through drip irrigation or spray systems that don't rely on soil absorption the way conventional systems do.
 Most new septic installations in the Pflugerville area end up being aerobic for this reason.

 What should I do if my septic system backs up in Pflugerville?